 Why You Get Pimples Inside Your Nose (And What to Do About Them)

 We’ve heard of getting pimples on nearly every part of the body, including the face, scalp, chest, back and even butt.
 But have you ever gotten a pimple inside your nostril?
 If you have, then you know just how painful these blemishes are and how tricky they can be to treat.
-Here, we tapped board-certified dermatologist and Skincare.com expert Dr. Hadley King and esthetician at Pomp Beauty Nicole Hatfield to figure out what exactly causes pimples in your nose and how to deal with them.
+Here, we tapped Dr. Hadley King, a board-certified dermatologist and Skincare.com expert, and Nicole Hatfield, an esthetician at Pomp Beauty to figure out what exactly causes pimples in your nose and how to deal with them.

 What causes pimples inside the nose?